SaltFishStudio/nimo-markdown-cv/index.md

 _Project Supervisior_<br>
 A small group of eight people work differently to design a temperature heating and control device based on stm32 and this project is completed under the guidance of a mentor.
 As a project supervisor, I am mainly responsible for the overall process control, including task splitting, issuing, Gantt chart drawing and recording, emergency plan formulation and implementation, final display and explanation, etc. I am also involved in the selection of components, debugging, temperature control PID algorithm adjustment, and some welding work.

-### **Zhengzhou University, Research Experiences for Undergraduate** `2017.12 - 2018.6`
+### **Zhengzhou University, Graduation Project for Undergraduate** `2017.12 - 2018.6`

-_Graduation Project_<br>
+_Database developer_<br>
 Internet of Vehicles System is a giant horizontal project from my tutor.
 I am responsible for the database and management system design, which is mainly on Linux system, using mysql, c, navicat design the Internet of Vehicles database, and importing a large amount of data to continuously test and optimize to obtain the available retrieval speed, finally using LAMP develop a small web page to testing the connection.

 ## Engineering Skill

 Skilled MATLAB signal time＆frequency domain analyzation, filter design <br>
-Skilled knowledge of signal processing, wireless communication，system and control theory <br>
+Skilled knowledge of signal processing, communication，system and control theory <br>
-Skilled power electronics modeling and simulation in MATLAB simulink and LT-spice <br>Basic VHDL programming ability, Xilinx FPGA/Vivado design flow <br>
+Skilled power electronics modeling and simulation in both MATLAB simulink and LT-spice <br>
+Basic VHDL programming ability, Xilinx FPGA/Vivado design flow <br>
 Basic knowledge of RF, ability of ADS RF modeling and analyzation <br>
 Basic knowledge of power suply and power electronic <br>
 Basic knowledge of Optical grating sensor and its application on industrial field <br>